 Then the special editions came out, and I thought those were cool.
 Episode I was next, and I was sure we were on the cusp of a new era in movies.

 The prequels didn’t do too well, and even in my young age, I got a feeling that these movies weren’t all that they could be.
 Looking back now, maybe I was too harsh.

 A young man, going through the awkward years of his life, looks to the heroes of yesteryear to inspire him.
-And they don’t.
+That inspiration doesn't come.

 Instead, we got a whiny Anakin, and Jar Jar Binks.

 It was as if Hollywood reached down from their stacks of money and slapped me across the face.
 “The force is not going to be with you, ever!”

 Well, you learn to live with it and move on.

 When Disney bought Star Wars, I had a little hope.